o0101/Bookmate/README.md

 - saveWithChecksum
 - and bookmarkChanges (same as promisesWatch, actually--just an alias! 😜 😉 xx 😜)

+And, finally, the types that currently need documenting are:

+- BookmarkNode
+- SerializedPathArray
+- PathArray

 But, not to worry--they (the fs-ones anyway) are [pretty much like the NodeJS fs versions](https://nodejs.org/docs/latest/api/fs.html) so you can head over [there](https://nodejs.org/docs/latest/api/fs.html) or [read the code](https://github.com/i5ik/Bookmate/blob/main/src/index.js) to know more&mdash;until somebody gets around to finishing these docs.